raspberrypilearning/packaging-your-code/en/step_2.md

 ## Build a Python module

-In this step you will create a demo Python package called `motivate`, so that you can practice packaging.
+First, you will create a demo Python package called `motivate`, so that you can use it to practice packaging.

 --- task ---